 INTRODUCTION

 To support effective action, vision provides stable perceptual representations of the distal properties of objects.
 The computations that give rise to these representations start with the information in the proximal stimuli reaching the retinas.
-These proximal stimuli depend on the vagaries of the observer’s particular viewpoint on the scene, on object-extrinsic properties of the scene (e.g. illumination), and on the intrinsic properties of the objects in the scene.
+These proximal stimuli depend on the observer’s particular viewpoint on the scene, on object-extrinsic properties of the scene (e.g. illumination), and on the intrinsic properties of the objects in the scene.
 The challenge for the visual system is to recover stable correlates of object-intrinsic properties across variation in other scene variables.
-Understanding the degree to which the visual system solves this challenge, and how it does so, is an important goal of vision science (Helmholtz, 1896; Knill & Richards, 1996; Brascamp & Shevell, 2021).
+Understanding the degree to which the visual system rises to this challenge, and how it does so, is an important goal of vision science (Helmholtz, 1896; Knill & Richards, 1996; Brascamp & Shevell, 2021).

-Here we consider the perceptual task of representing the reflectance of an object embedded in a scene from the light reflected from the object and the rest of the scene to the eye.
+Here we consider the perceptual task of representing the reflectance of an object embedded in a scene based on the light reflected to the eye from the object as well as the rest of the scene.
 The perceptual correlate of the surface reflectance of an object is the object’s color appearance or, in the special case of achromatic objects, its lightness.
 Computing a stable color and lightness representation poses a challenge to the visual system because the retinal image of the object varies with the object’s reflectance, the spectral irradiance of the illumination, and the position and pose of the object in the scene.
 The degree that the visual system succeeds at stabilizing its object color and lightness representation in the face of this variation determines the degree to which we say that the visual system achieves color and lightness constancy.

-Color and lightness constancy have been studied extensively using psychophysical methods, in which observers report the color and lightness they perceive, across changes in the scene extrinsic to the judged object’s reflectance.
+Color and lightness constancy have been studied extensively in experiments where observers report the color and lightness they perceive an object to have, across changes in the scene extrinsic to the judged object’s reflectance.
+Here, the object’s reflectance is the task-relevant scene variable, while the other aspects of the scene are task irrelevant.
 This literature tells us that under some viewing conditions, the visual system can achieve high degrees of constancy in the face of changes in illumination (Foster, 2011).
 This constancy is mediated by several different cues, including the mean and variance of the light reflected from the overall scene, from the immediate background of the object being judged, and from the more luminous regions of the scene (Smithson, 2005; Brainard & Radonjić, 2014; Witzel & Gegenfurtner, 2018; Hurlbert, 2019).
-A variety of theoretical frameworks have been developed, which provide various means for understanding how different cues are combined and how they shape the ultimate perceptual representations of object reflectance (see reviews cited earlier in this paragraph as well as Adelson, 2000; Gilchrist, 2006; Kingdom, 2011; Brainard & Maloney, 2011; Murray, 2021).
+A variety of theoretical frameworks have been developed, which provide means for understanding how different cues are combined and how they shape the ultimate perceptual representations of object reflectance (see reviews cited earlier in this paragraph as well as Adelson, 2000; Gilchrist, 2006; Kingdom, 2011; Brainard & Maloney, 2011; Murray, 2021).